 First of all, the algorithm is described in English.
-To become a program it would have to be rewritten in a language understandable by a computer. should the pot be placed? now should the pot be placed on the stove?
+To become a program it would have to be rewritten in a language understandable by a computer.

 Furthermore, the algorithm cannot be expressed in terms of symbol processing: we are dealing with real water and real pots, and a computer does not have the hardware to manipulate such objects.
-Perhaps a robot with cameras, sensors, and adequate mechanical arms could solve the pasta problem, but you still need software to control it.